openrndr/orx/orx-fx/README.md

  - `LumaMap`, maps luminosity to two colors
  - `LumaOpacity`, maps luminosity to opacity but retains source color
  - `LumaThreshold`, applies a treshold on the input luminosity and maps to two colors
+ - `Sepia`, applies a reddish-brown monochrome tint that imitates an old photograph
  - `SubtractConstant`, subtract a constant color from the source color

 ### Distortion